mbabynames search ✿

 Devin Alexander

-Devin ("noble and strong") and Alexander ("defender of the people").
+Devin ("poet, fawn") and Alexander ("defender of the people").
 Two distinct meanings that create a name with range.
 Devin is 2 syllables.
 Alexander at 4 adds length and rhythm.

 Devin Daniel